Build A T-14

 Some of the tools are standard in any workshop or garage.
 The picture shows most of them, but there are a few more that will make life a whole lot easier or are a downright necessity in any woodshop.

--A good table saw will go a long way in making things a whole lot easier.
+-And of course a table saw will go a long way in making things a whole lot easier.

 -A compass, speed square, lots of pencils and marking tools and yes, a very 'sharp' cutting instrument or two.
 There are a number of varieties on the market.
-I use the utility kind that folds up and clips to my pocket and if the blade ever gets dull, I simply change out to a new blade.
+I use the utility type that folds up and clips to my pocket and if the blade ever gets dull, I simply change out to a new blade.

 -A long driver to fit your drill.
 In this case you will be reaching thru the house to screw it to the pole and the drill just won't fit in far enough.